Jacob Two-Two (TV series): Telecast

+In the United States, the show debuted on January 9, 2005 as Jacobo Dos-Dos on the Spanish-language network Telemundo through its Telemundo Kids block.
+In 2006, it was announced that AOL's KOL service was set to launch the series in May, making it the first English-language U.S. distribution deal for this property.
+On September 9, 2006, the series made its English-language television premiere as a launch title for the Qubo programming block on NBC.
+Simultaneously, following the discontinuation Telemundo Kids, the Spanish-language dub transitioned to Telemundo’s Qubo block on September 10, 2006, while i: Independent Television (now Ion Television) also began airing the series on September 15, 2006.
+Reruns continued on the companion Qubo Channel from January 14, 2007, to December 30, 2017.
+The show is also available on Pluto TV.

 Reception

 Jacob Two-Two received positive reviews from critics and audiences.

-Deirdre Sheppard of Common Sense Media gave the show a rate of three stars out of five, saying it "successfully conveys useful life lessons in each episode, making it a fine choice for grade-schoolers."
+Deirdre Sheppard of Common Sense Media gave the show a rating of three stars out of five, saying it "successfully conveys useful life lessons in each episode, making it a fine choice for grade-schoolers."
 She also noted that the sibling rivalries are "sometimes overplayed" and the "name-calling and occasional slight innuendoes between Jacob's parents might raise a few parental eyebrows."
 On the other hand, in addition to "boasting hip music and cool animation," she remarks that the show is something "most kids should be able to relate to."